 The King’s Fund cited this recommendation in their Under Pressure report in 2015.

-We recommend there are drug and alcohol services available that work closely with mental health services for patients with mental illness and alcohol and drug misuse.
+We recommend there are local drug and alcohol services available that work jointly with mental health services for patients with mental illness and alcohol and drug misuse.

 Our toolkit presents the 10 key elements as quality and safety statements about clinical and organisational aspects of care.
 It can be used by mental health care providers as a basis for self-assessment.

 Download a Word version of our toolkit, which can be used to record progress.